ScottPlot/ScottPlot/README.md

      ![Screenshot of Temp Folder Structure](Images/Temp_Folder_Creation.png)

   5. **Create a file named Program.cs (example)**:
-     Use the above documentation to create your code and polyglot (Example Code Provided Below)
+     Use the above documentation to create your code and polyglot (Example)
      ![Screenshot of Program.cs](Images/Example_Code.png)
   6. **Run the Application in your Terminal**: dotnet run Program.cs